top of page

 Investigator, Jan & Dan Duncan Neurological Research Institute (NRI), Texas Children's Hospital (TCH)

-Associate Director, Genetics & Genomics Graduate Program, BCM
+Associate Director & Faculty Member, Genetics & Genomics Graduate Program, BCM

 Co-Chair, Steering Committee and Executive Committee, Undiagnosed Diseases Network (UDN)